robertbasic/pyqt5-dumper/README.md

 Why?
 ====

-I need a list of PyQt5 classes for a VIM plugin I'm writing.
+I need a list of PyQt5 classes for a [VIM plugin](https://github.com/robertbasic/vim-pyqt5-importer).